Alan Cumming: New Edinburgh events arena will 'change the face' of Princes Street Gardens

 The event, which was sponsored by whisky giants Glenfiddich, also featured a speech from the leading Scottish sculptor Andy Scott, who masterminded the creation of The Kelpies, the two 100 ft tall horse head sculptures, for a new park in the Falkirk area.

-Cumming was a backer of the American-led consortium, headed up by a New York-based design practice, wHY, which won an international design competition two years ago to overhaul the historic gardens and replace the existing bandstand, which dates back to 1935.
+Cumming was a backer of an American-led consortium, headed up by New York-based design practice wHY, which won an international design competition in 2017 to overhaul the historic gardens and replace the existing bandstand, which dates back to 1935, allowing a new open-air arena to host weekly events of various sizes.

-In the Instagram video, in which Cumming declared he was "a Scottish American," he said: "I'm going to a very fancy gala for an architectural project which is going to change the face of Princes Street Gardens in Edinburgh."
+In the Instagram video filmed in the heart of Broadway, in which Cumming declared he was "a Scottish American," he said: "I'm going to a very fancy gala for a Scottish architectural project which is going to change the face of Princes Street Gardens in Edinburgh."

 He later posted a series of pictures from the event on social media, include an image of the proposed "reinvention" of the gardens and a link to "The Quaich Project website "to find out more and how you could help make this dream a reality.